-If you’re not a fan of vinegar and you don’t have any baking soda lying around, you can also use hydrogen peroxide or a mild dish soap.
-First, rinse the bottle with hot water; apply the peroxide or dish soap; use a brush or sponge to remove any grime or build up; and then rinse the bottle until the solution is completely gone.
+If you’re not a fan of vinegar and you don’t have any baking soda lying around, you can also use hydrogen peroxide or mild dish soap.
+First, rinse the bottle with hot water; apply the peroxide or dish soap; use a brush or sponge to remove any grime or build-up; then rinse the bottle until the solution is completely gone.
 Then just let the bottle dry.

 Note: Our stainless steel water bottles are not dishwasher safe.